foundata/guidelines/ansible-style-guide.md

 * YAML 1.2 has been the standard since 2009 and uses only `true` and `false` for booleans, avoiding many potential edge-case issues.
 Allowing YAML 1.1 is no longer practical.
 * The `.yml` extension must be used for consistency.
 It is predominant in the Ansible ecosystem, even though [yaml.org](https://yaml.org/faq.html) recommends `.yaml`.
-* Adding comments at the very beginning of a file allows for quickly identifying the purpose or usage of a script, either by opening the file or using the `head` command.
+* Adding comments at the very beginning of a file allows for quickly identifying the purpose or usage of it, either by opening the file or using the `head` command.
 * Ending files with a new line is a common Unix best practice.
-It prevents terminal prompt misalignment when printing files to, for example, STDOUT.
+It prevents terminal prompt misalignment when printing files to [STDOUT](https://en.wikipedia.org/wiki/Standard_streams#Standard_output_(stdout)).
 * Long lines are difficult to read.
 Many projects ask for a line length limit around 120-150 character and [`ansible-lint`](#linting) checks for 160 characters by default ([yaml rule](https://ansible.readthedocs.io/projects/lint/rules/yaml/)).
 * Even though JSON is syntactically valid YAML and understood by Ansible, nobody expects it in playbooks.